Cathedral of St. John the Evangelist (Spokane, Washington): Features

 The structure is built entirely of cut stone.
-It is a solid masonry construction featuring a sandstone exterior quarried near Tacoma and sandstone interior from Idaho with some Indiana limestone; the building contains no structural wood or steel.
+It is a solid masonry construction featuring a sandstone exterior quarried near Tacoma, Washington, sandstone interior from Idaho, and some Indiana limestone.
+The building contains no structural wood or steel.

-Bishop Cross Tower, named to honor the cathedral's founder, houses a 49-bell carillon, one of only a handful in the Northwest, cast and installed by the English firm of John Taylor & Sons.
+Bishop Cross Tower was named to honor the cathedral's founder.
+It was cast and installed by the English firm of John Taylor & Sons and houses a 49-bell carillon, one of the few in the Northwest United States.
 Carillon concerts are played at Sunday services, at times of religious and civic festivals, and other times as announced.
 The carillon is best heard from outside on the Cathedral Close (nearby grounds).

 Interior design

-The carvings, and the figures in stained glass, include symbols of many faiths.
-Especially notable are carvings by Ole Sunde of Seattle and by Arcangelo Cascieri and Adio diBaccari of Boston, Mass.
-The stained glass windows, in classic Gothic style, are the work of the Charles J. Connick firm, and since its closure of the work of Willet Hauser Architectural Glass.
+The carvings, as well as the stained glass windows, include symbols of many faiths.
+Especially notable are carvings by Ole Sunde of Seattle and by Arcangelo Cascieri and Adio diBaccari of Boston, Massachusetts.
+The windows, in classic Gothic style, are the work of the Charles J. Connick firm, as well as Willet Hauser Architectural Glass.

-The Cathedral Organ, with 4,039 pipes, designed, built and installed in 1957 by the Aeolian-Skinner Company (Opus 1343) to interpret the whole range of organ literature and renovated in 2000 by Marceau & Associates, is so skillfully voiced that even the smallest pipes can be heard in every corner of the building.
+The Cathedral Organ was designed, built and installed in 1957 by the Aeolian-Skinner Company (Opus 1343).
+It contains 4,039 pipes, allowing it to interpret the whole range of organ literature.
+After being renovated in 2000 by Marceau & Associates, it became so skillfully voiced that even the smallest pipes can be heard in every corner of the building.
 Recitals are scheduled throughout the year.